The Puppet Show: The Utter Failure of Diocese Lay Review Boards

 Until then, men like Ratigan and the bishops who cover-up for them will continue to destroy our children, just like they have in Kansas City-St. Joseph.

-10 thoughts on “The Puppet Show: The Utter Failure of Diocese Lay Review Boards
+10 responses to “The Puppet Show: The Utter Failure of Diocese Lay Review Boards”

 It is way past time for folks to understand that these bishops really do believe they are above the laws of our nation.
 Passing pedophiles around, promoting them, conspiring to hide them, it is just business as usual for these men pretending to be followers of Jesus.
 Having no respect at all for the power of religious ritual, these men of roman catholic hierarchy still perform on altars, while introducing a stunning level of evil into the sacred.